zzzprojects/docs/linqtosql-plus.net/pages/documentations/options-summary/transaction.md

 # Transaction

 ## Bulk Operations
-Bulk Operations such as BulkInsert, BulkUpdate, BulkDelete doesn't use a transaction by default.
+Bulk Operations such as BulkInsert, BulkUpdate, BulkDelete don't use a transaction by default.
 This is your responsibility to handle it.

 If you start a transaction within LinqToSql, Bulk Operations will honor it.